The Employment Law Review: Russia

 - to control performance (the quality and volume of work carried out); and

 - to ensure the safety of assets (again, the general principle of non-excessiveness is to be observed).

 Russian law provides a full list of documents a job candidate must present to an employer, and prohibits the employer from requiring extra certifications.
-Thus, bank statements, credit repayment records, and the like cannot be demanded from the candidate.
-Moreover, even if the candidate voluntarily agrees to provide them, such requests can be interpreted as an invasion of privacy and discrimination on grounds of property.
-Additional documents can be required only when explicitly provided for in the legislation (e.g., public servants should present information about their income, property and material liabilities).
+Thus, bank statements, credit repayment records and the like cannot be demanded from the candidate.
+Moreover, even if the candidate voluntarily agrees to provide certain documents, unnecessary requests can be interpreted as an invasion of privacy and discrimination on grounds of property.
+Additional documents can be required only when explicitly provided for in legislation (e.g., public servants should present information about their income, property and material liabilities).

 Criminal record checks may be required for certain jobs.
 For example, applicants for teaching positions may be subject to these checks as people with a criminal record are prohibited from working in educational roles.
 In other instances, enquiring about an applicant's criminal background can be considered excessive.
 However, there is no relevant court practice so far.

 There is a statutory minimum amount of information an employer is entitled to know about a potential employee.
 Demanding further information or documents is illegal, and requesting them might be risky, as it may imply that the candidate was not hired for a protected reason or that there has been an invasion of privacy.

 An employer should also avoid receiving any information about, for instance, the political, religious or other views of an applicant or an employee, or his or her membership of social organisations.